abylai11/qda-project/README.md

 - You are free to test and compare more than one approach (in that case, a trade-off analysis is expected, as well as a clear statement about the best approach).
 - In Phase 2, if you are not happy with the performance of your proposed method, you can also suggest how to tune it or revise it to achieve a more effective defect detection.
 - Any creative solution is welcome.

-## Reports and upload
-Expected output: a zip folder that includes:

-1. A Python notebook + Dataframe that describes the proposed approach, the used code and functions, all the performed analysis, the assumptions and a discussion of achieved results.
-The provided template shall be used.

-or

-2. Teams who will not use Phython for the project, will be asked to submit a text report in PDF format (the provided template shall be used).
-Source code or project files + short readme file + Dataframe (only for teams who will not use Phyton).